robvet/dapr-workshop/Assignment03/step-by-step.md

    > The `AddDapr` method adds Dapr integration for ASP.NET MVC.

-1. As you saw earlier, Dapr uses the cloud event message-format standard when sending messages over pub/sub.
-To make sure cloud events are automatically unwrapped, add the following line just after the call to `app.UseRouting()` in the `Configure` method:
+1. As you saw earlier, Dapr uses the *Cloud Event* message-format standard when sending messages over pub/sub.
+To make sure cloud events are automatically unwrapped, add the following directive just after the call to `app.UseRouting()` in the `Configure` method:

    ```csharp
    app.UseCloudEvents();
    ```

+   > The call to UseCloudEvents adds CloudEvents middleware into to the ASP.NET Core middleware pipeline.
+This middleware will unwrap requests that use the CloudEvents structured format, so the receiving method can read the event payload directly.

 1. To register every controller that uses pub/sub as a subscriber, add a call to `endpoints.MapSubscribeHandler()` to the lambda passed into `app.UseEndpoints` in the `Configure` method.
 It should look like this: